viktoriiazolotova/cSharpSwapMeet/README.md

 # cSharpSwapMeet

 ## Tasks:
-1. Create Vendor Class
+1. DONE: Create Vendor Class
-2. Create Item Class
+2. DONE: Create Item Class
-3. Create Decor Class that would inheritance from Item class (itemID and category)
+3. DONE: Create Decor Class that would inheritance from Item class (itemID and category)
 4. Create Electronics Class that would inheritance from Item class (itemID and category)
 5. Create Clothing Class that would inheritance from Item class (itemID and category)
 6. Make default category for Decor class - "Decor", for Electronics - "Electronics", for Clothing Class - "Clothing"
-7. Get set itemID, category for Item and get set name for vendor
+7. DONE: Set up {Get; set}  for itemID, category for Item and to set up {get, set} for  name for vendor

 ## Skills Assessed